 Where to Stay in Dublin

 Your trip is most likely to start or end in Dublin.
-Irish friends advised us to avoid the party-packed Temple Bar area.
+There are lots of hotel choices in Dublin, but Irish friends advised us to avoid the party-packed Temple Bar area.
 Don’t even think about trying to drive a rental car in Dublin!
 We found a delightful two bedroom apartment with all the mod cons just a block from the Guinness Storehouse and within easy striking distance of most attractions by foot or cab.
 The 13 or 40 bus stopped across the street and whisks you to center city in minutes for 2 euros per person.

 Save Money and Skip the Lines with the Dublin Pass